argonprotocol/mainchain/docs/run-a-miner.md

 Mining bids close in a randomly chosen block within 200 blocks of the next slot.
 Mining bids normally begin after a 10 day bootstrap period called "Slot Zero".
 However, in the Testnet, you can start bidding right away.

-There are 1,000 mining positions available every "slot", and 10,000 total miners.
+There are 10 mining positions available every "slot", and 100 total miners at genesis.
 Each slot will last 10 days, so at any given time, there are 10 overlapping cohorts of miners.
-Each day, 1,000 will rotate out and 1,000 will rotate in.
+Each day, 1/10th will rotate out and 1/10th will rotate in.

 You are bidding for a slot, and can be outbid at any time by someone who "locks" more Argons than you.
 You can monitor if you currently have a winning slot by looking at